techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-6-notes.md

 🟩 **Instructor Notes**

-* Explain that a **function** is a block of code we can **call** whenever needed.
+* Explain that a **function** is a block of code we can **call** when needed.
-* It helps us avoid repeating the same set of instructions multiple times.
+* It avoids repetition and keeps code tidy.
 * Functions can be called anywhere in the program.

+💬 *Analogy:*
-💬 *Analogy:* A function is like a reusable recipe — call it when you need that result.
+A function is like a mini-recipe — call it whenever you need that action.

-#### Modify the main loop:
+Modify the main loop:

 ```blocks
 set intendedLevel to 1 + (score ÷ 5)